apache/airflow-site/landing-pages/site/content/en/blog/apache-airflow-for-newcomers/index.md

 necessary for the task to be executed.
 It should be noted that the scheduler won't trigger your tasks until the period it covers has ended.
 If a task's ``schedule_interval`` is ``@daily``, the scheduler triggers the task at the end of the day and not at the beginning.
 This is to ensure that the necessary data needed for the tasks are ready.
-It is also possible trigger tasks manually on the UI.
+It is also possible to trigger tasks manually on the UI.

 In the [Breeze environment](https://github.com/apache/airflow/blob/master/BREEZE.rst), the scheduler is started by running the command ``airflow scheduler``.
 It uses the configured production environment.
 The configuration can be specified in ``airflow.cfg``